 AAP-CA Position: Support

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports proposed legislation AB 2626 (Mullin), which would make various changes to the Child Care and Development Services Act, including making families eligible for child care services for a minimum of 12 months if they are seeking employment, homeless or incapacitated, deleting the requirement that at least half of kids attending state preschools be 4 years old.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, respectfully requests your signature on proposed legislation AB 2626 (Mullin), which would make various changes to the Child Care and Development Services Act, including making families eligible for child care services for a minimum of 12 months if they are seeking employment or are homeless or incapacitated.

-AB 2626 (Mullin) would ease certain requirements regarding access to California subsidized child care, including allowing families seeking employment, homeless or incapacitated to be certified for a minimum 12-month period rather than 6 months, and eliminating the requirement that at least half of all students at subsidized child care centers be four years old, allowing for greater flexibility in enrollment.
+AB 2626 (Mullin) would ease certain requirements regarding access to California subsidized child care, including allowing families seeking employment, or are homeless or incapacitated, to be certified for a minimum 12-month period rather than 6 months, and eliminating the requirement that at least half of all students at subsidized child care centers be four years old, allowing for greater flexibility in enrollment.

-Pediatrician members of AAP California Chapters 1, 2, 3 and 4 across the state strongly support proposed legislation AB 2626 (Mullin) and respectfully urge an AYE vote.
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 across the state strongly support proposed legislation AB 2626 (Mullin) and respectfully urge your signature.
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 Chief Executive Officer, American Academy of Pediatrics, California